mikoloism/mikoloism/README.md

 #### Who AM I?
 My name is **Mahdi** (or some where Mehdi),\
-Front-end Developer, who love to grow Javascript ecosystem to solve the problems, find answer for questions, search solutaion for things to make their better than ever.
+SOFTWARE ENGINEER, who love to grow in Javascript ecosystem and solve the problems, find answer for questions, also research solutaions about things to make these better than ever.

 <!-- <details>
 	<summary>the clean list</summary>